OptimNow/finops-mcp-bedrock/README.md

 # Cloud FinOps Assistant (MCP + Bedrock + Chainlit)

 This project is a **FinOps assistant** built on top of **AWS Bedrock**, **LangChain**, and the **Model Context Protocol (MCP)**.

 It connects to external MCP servers (such as **AWS Billing & Cost Management**, Azure, and GCP) to query cloud costs and enrich the assistant with live data and tools.

 The UI is powered by **Chainlit**, giving you a chat interface where you can:
-- Analyze AWS costs and usage through the AWS Billing MCP server
+- Analyze AWS costs and usage through the AWS Billing MCP server , using Claude 3.5 Sonnet.
 - Generate charts and graphs from cost data (Vega-Lite renderer)
 - Create diagrams or images (Mermaid + Amazon Titan Image Generator v2)
 - Extend the assistant with more